Last Updated on November 3, 2022 by Lawrence Berezin

 How to fight back against neighbors for illegally saving parking spaces

-A frustrated friend of New York Parking Ticket recently posed a question about how to fight back against a neighbor that illegally saved parking spaces on her block
+A frustrated friend of New York Parking Ticket recently asked how to fight back against a neighbor illegally saving parking spaces on her block.

 I did some research and found a terrific article from a fascinating website about the evil tactics of NYC parking vigilantes.
-A Channel 7 News investigative reporter recently publicized this bad behavior.
+A Channel 7 News investigative reporter recently publicized this lousy behavior.

-Anyone who’s ever driven in New York City knows the value of a good parking spot, and how impossible it is to keep.
-While that may be true for law-abiding citizens, the truly desperate or truly greedy are going to great lengths to keep the good spots to themselves.
-Forget the meter-maid, Tappy Phillips is walking the beat with Seven On Your Side.
+Anyone who’s ever driven in New York City knows the value of a good parking spot and how impossible it is to keep.
+While that may be true for law-abiding citizens, the truly desperate or greedy are going to great lengths to keep the good spots to themselves.
+Forget the meter-maid; Tappy Phillips is walking the beat with Seven On Your Side.

 They are known as ‘parking vigilantes.’
-Their prey is the prime parking spots all over the five boroughs, and when they’re finished staking their claim it’s free parking for them, and no parking for you.
-That is until Seven on Your Side confronted some of these renegades on their own turf.
+Their prey is the prime parking spots all over the five boroughs, and when they’re finished staking their claim, it’s free parking for them and no parking for you.
+That is until Seven on Your Side confronted some of these renegades on their turf.

 It can be a ribbon of yellow paint, an official-looking sign, or a makeshift barricade.

-Lissette Samuels, Frustrated Driver: “They do all kinds of things so you don’t park your car here, and then you can’t find parking.
-All of those methods are illegal methods that the ‘parking vigilantes’ employ to stake their claim to prime spots.
+Lissette Samuels, Frustrated Driver: “They do all kinds of things, so you don’t park your car here, and then you can’t find parking.
+All those methods are illegal methods that the ‘parking vigilantes’ employ to stake their claim to prime spots.

 Samuels: “They make their own rules.”

-Samuels: “I just come here to go to work and park my car.
-That’s it, but I don’t need this harassment and you know they think they own the streets.”
+Samuels: “I just came here to go to work and park my car.
+That’s it, but I don’t need this harassment, and you know they think they own the streets.”

 Iris Weinshall, NYC Department of Transportation: “To put up barricades, to paint the sidewalk is not a very equitable way of dealing with the situation.”

-The head of the city’s Department of Transportation says it’s illegal to do things like paint the curb or put up barriers to prevent people from parking.
+The head of the city’s Department of Transportation says it’s illegal to paint the curb or put up barriers to prevent people from parking.
 Weinshall says if they aren’t removed in a month, homeowners who live in front of the spots could face fines up to $2,000.

 Weinshall: “This should not be done to the city streets.
 The city streets are for everybody.”

-We agree, so I tracked down the “baron” of one of the illegal barricades.
+We agreed, so I tracked down the “baron” of one of the illegal barricades.

 Tappy Phillips, Eyewitness News: “What are they for?
 Are they for saving the parking spaces?”